AlyonaMinina/RoPod.Image.Processing/README.md

 # RoPod
 RoPod is a toolkit that comprises microscopy chambers, in which you can grow and image *Arabidopsis thaliana* seedlings roots without taking the plants out, and a detailed protocol on how to do it.
 No stress!

-For more information see here: https://www.alyonaminina.org/ropod
+For more information about the hardware, see here: https://www.alyonaminina.org/ropod